mattihirvonen/ESPsunLogger/README.md

 ### External Libraries
 Application use following libraries
+- *LightweightSTL* library offers servers for telnet, FTP, NTP client and thread safe FS
+- *ThreadSafePing* library (companion to LightweightSTL)
+- *Streaming* library by Mikal Hart (companion to LightweightSTL
+- *wolfssl* library (companion to LightweightSTL
+- *PicoMQTT* library (broker + client, active use, works in AP and STA modes)
+- *sMQTTBbroker* library (broker, not active)
-- *MQTT* MQTT library by Joel Gaehwiler
+- *MQTT* MQTT library by Joel Gaehwiler (client, not active use, do not work when ESP32 is AP)
-- *PubSubClient* MQTT library by Nick O'Leary (obsolete, not used any more)
+- *PubSubClient* MQTT library by Nick O'Leary (client, obsolete, not used any more)

 ### Data Post Prosessing And Visualization
 Read file *linux/README.md*